annakirkpatrick/git-resources/git_workflows.md

 2. Edit report_yyyy-mm-dd.txt using the text editor of your choice.

-3. Add any new or updated supporting files (e.g. data plots, PDFs of papers) to this week's directory.
+3. Add any new or updated supporting files to this week's directory.
 If you are updating a supporting file, be sure that you overwrite the original file.

+Supporting files might include a PDF of a paper in progress, data plots in PDF format, raw data tables as plain text, PDF of more complex data or information prepared in LaTeX.
+It is generally not necessary to duplicate information that is already included in another repository; you can just provide a link in your report.

+4. (Optional step that allows you to work on your report on multiple computers.
+Also has the advantage of creating a remote backup of your work.)
-4. If working on multiple computers, follow the directions in section [When you have finished your report for the week](#when-you-have-finished-your-report-for-the-week) below, modifying your commit message as in step 7 of the previous section.
+Follow the directions in section [When you have finished your report for the week](#when-you-have-finished-your-report-for-the-week) below.
+When you write your commit message, it is good practice to include a phrase like "work in progress" or "rough draft" so that others seeing the automatically generated notification for your commit will know that you are not yet finished.

 ## When you have finished your report for the week
 1. Add your report to the staging area.